-A few municipalities and the state of Nebraska have banned an event called “steer-tailing” (coleadero).
-In this event, a charro on horseback pursues a steer, grabs the steer’s tail, wraps it around his boot and stirrup, then veers off, slamming the steer to the ground.
-(5,6) When the sheriff’s office in Jefferson County, Colo., was alerted to possible cruelty-to-animals offenses following steer-tailing at a charreada, officials investigated.
-According to a spokesperson for the sheriff’s office, “Seven of those cattle had been de-gloved,” meaning that the flesh had been ripped away from their tails, “and we had four that had bone or limb injuries—a couple had broken bones, two others were lame.”
-Two of the animals had to be euthanized, and the charreada promoter was issued a summons for failing to provide veterinary care.(7)
+A few municipalities and the state of Nebraska banned one charreada event event called coleadero or “steer-tailing.”4 A charro on horseback pursues a steer, grabs the animal’s tail, wraps it around his boot and stirrup, then veers off, slamming the steer to the ground.5 When the sheriff’s office in Jefferson County, Colorado, was alerted to possible cruelty-to-animals offenses following steer-tailing at a charreada, officials investigated and found cattle that suffered from flesh being ripped away from their tails, while others had broken bones and had to be euthanized.
+The charreada promoter was issued a summons for failing to provide veterinary care.6

-“Horse-tripping” is the focus of two events: the manganas, in which horses are roped by their front legs and yanked to the ground, and the piales, in which the animals are roped by their back legs and crash to the ground.(8) Veterinarian Steve White, who witnessed a Nebraska charreada, told the Omaha City Council that horse-tripping can cause rope burns, dislocations, torn muscles, and broken legs.
-“Tradition should never take precedence over the welfare of animals,” he said.(9) Horse-tripping has been banned in a handful of states, including California, Maine, New Mexico, Texas, and, most recently, Arizona.(10,11)
+“Horse-tripping” is the focus of two events: the manganas and the piales, both in which horses are roped by their legs and yanked to the ground.7 Veterinarian Steve White, who witnessed a Nebraska charreada, told the Omaha City Council that horse-tripping can cause rope burns, dislocations, torn muscles, and broken legs.
+“Tradition should never take precedence over the welfare of animals,” he said.8 Horse-tripping has been banned in nearly a dozen states, including Arizona, California, New Mexico and Texas.9

 What You Can Do